Impact:600+ downloads across 58 countries · 13.2K+ unique sessions

 How

-A dynamic visualization that maps twilight, sunrise, zenith, and sunset to prayer schedules — reconnecting users to the ancient method of reading the sky, designed and shipped as a solo iOS app.
+A dynamic visualization that maps twilight, sunrise, zenith, and sunset to prayer schedules, reconnecting users to the ancient method of reading the sky, designed as an iOS app.

 Impact